How to nominate

 Fresh Science is a communication boot camp for researchers no more than five years out from their PhD.
 We teach them essential communication skills and get their stories out to local, national and international media.

-Nominations for 2013 State finals close on 7 March 2013.
+Nominations for the 2014 state finals will open in January 2014.
 For more information about the Fresh Science program and its history click here.

 Why nominate for Fresh Science?